 Nurse Practitioner DNP with M.S. in Nursing: Pediatrics

-The Doctor of Nursing Practice (DNP) Nurse Practitioner (NP) Program with Master of Science in Nursing (M.S.) conferred along the way is a full-time doctoral program for registered nurses (RN) with a baccalaureate degree in nursing who desire to become nurse practitioners.
-Consistent with the mission statements of the Department of Nursing, the Henrietta Schmoll School of Health, and the Graduate College at St. Catherine University, the Nurse Practitioner DNP Program educates nurse practitioners to lead and influence health care as doctoral-prepared experts in advanced nursing practice.
+The Doctor of Nursing Practice (DNP) Nurse Practitioner (NP) Program with Master of Science in Nursing conferred along the way is a full-time doctoral program for registered nurses (RN) with a baccalaureate degree in nursing who desire to become nurse practitioners.
+Consistent with the mission statements of the Department of Nursing, the Henrietta Schmoll School of Health, and the Graduate College at St. Catherine University, the Nurse Practitioner DNP Program educates nurse practitioners to lead and influence as doctoral-prepared experts in advanced nursing practice.

 The Nurse Practitioner DNP Program begins with an emphasis on nurse practitioner practice.
 Students will complete their clinical experiences and earn an M.S. which allows them to sit for the national certification examination in their selected specialty area.
-Students will continue course work grounded in a commitment to critical inquiry, innovation, ethical leadership, social justice, and a holistic view of the person and designed to prepare scholar practitioners who lead and influence, advocate for justice, honor diverse and global perspectives, and demonstrate expertise in their area of study.
+Students will continue course work grounded in a commitment to critical inquiry, innovation, ethical leadership, social justice, and a holistic view of the person, designed to prepare scholar practitioners who lead and influence, advocate for justice, honor diverse and global perspectives, and demonstrate expertise in their area of study.

 Why the DNP?